ARCHER2-HPC/archer2-docs/docs/data-tools/gitlab-ci.md

 ### Configuration

 Once the runner is registered, a configuration file is placed in `~/.gitlab-runner/config.toml`.
 You will need to edit it and add the `config_exec` and `run_exec` lines like in the example below.
 Also make sure you edit/add the two `concurrent` lines to allow multiple jobs to be run simultaneously.
+Finally, you have to specify the email address associated to your gitlab account inside the `run_args` parameter.
+This will ensure that you are the only authorised user to run pipelines with your ARCHER2 account.

 ```toml
 concurrent = 10